Last Updated on Tuesday, 19 May 2015, 17:42 by GxMedia

-There will be three events with the Independence Day celebration commencing athours.
-There will be no flag raising at the National Park as is customary. will entail a military guard of honour and the customary general salute on the President’s arrival.
+There will be three events with the Independence Day celebration commencing at 08:00 hours.
+There will be no flag raising at the National Park as is customary.
+May 26 will entail a military guard of honour and the customary general salute on the President’s arrival.
 That will be followed by other items, including prayers, recital of national pledge, and singing of the National Anthem and patriotic songs.

 Most significant, Vieria said is the laying of eight wreaths to honour Independence heroes.
 These wreaths will be laid by representatives of selected groups such as women, political parties and Trade Unions.